User Tools

 Upon arrival at the requested floor, the elevator will stop but the doors will not open unless the operator pushes AND HOLDS the “DOOR OPEN” button until the doors are completely open.
 The doors will not remain open until they are fully opened to ensure protection of crews if the elevator has stopped on a floor that has fire or smoke present.

-• If fire service switch is a two-position switch, they can exit the car and begin their investigation.
+• If the fire service switch is a two-position switch, they can exit the car and begin their investigation.

 • If the fire service switch has three positions, the crew should turn the key to “HOLD” and remove it.
 This ensures that no one else can take their elevator and it will be waiting with doors open upon their return.